vuejs/v2.vuejs.org/src/v2/guide/installation.md

   The default file for these bundlers (`pkg.main`) is the Runtime only CommonJS build (`vue.runtime.common.js`).

-- **[ES Module](http://exploringjs.com/es6/ch_modules.html) for bundlers**: intended for use with modern bundlers like [webpack 2](https://webpack.js.org) or [Rollup](https://rollupjs.org/).
+- **[ES Module](http://exploringjs.com/es6/ch_modules.html)** for bundlers: intended for use with modern bundlers like [webpack 2](https://webpack.js.org) or [Rollup](https://rollupjs.org/).
 ESM format is designed to be statically analyzable so the bundlers can take advantage of that to perform "tree-shaking" and eliminate unused code from your final bundle.

   |                  | **Development**    | **Production**     |
   | ---------------- | ------------------ | ------------------ |